 As the least-developed country in the Americas, Haiti has the highest poverty rate among the project countries, with more than half of the population living below the national income poverty line.
-This rate is greater than 30 percent in the Dominican Republic and around 20 percent in the other five countries.
+This rate is 29 percent in Dominica and around 20 percent in the other six countries.
 Income inequality, or the gap between the rich and the poor, coexists with high levels of poverty, despite the high and middle-income status of most Caribbean countries.
 The level of inequality, as measured by the Gini Coefficient, is quite significant in some national contexts, especially The Bahamas and Haiti.

 Members of poor households are particularly vulnerable to environmental degradation, due to greater dependence on natural resources, less diverse income sources and fewer economic assets.
-At the same time, poverty can be a driver of unsustainable use of resources, such as the use of forest or mangrove-derived charcoal for fuel, or encroachment on watersheds and forested areas for agricultural land.
+At the same time, poverty can be a driver of unsustainable use of resources, such as the use of forest or mangrovederived charcoal for fuel, or encroachment on watersheds and forested areas for agricultural land.
 Conservation actions that fail to engage poor households risk exacerbating environmental degradation as well as entrenching inequality.
 Sub-grantees must, therefore, give particular attention to mitigating the risk of elite capture of project benefits, which can arise when poor households are viewed as less able to participate in sub-project activities.